microsoft/hands-on-lab-functions/docs/workshop.md

 ### Deploy the infrastructure

-If you choose to do the FastTrack version, you must deploy the infrastructure before starting the lab.
+You must deploy the infrastructure before starting the lab.

 First, you need to initialize the terraform infrastructure by running the following command: